Paul92/ADA_Project/index.md

 The dataset has over 12000 statements discussing 145 unique subjects, such as economy, climate change or immigration.
-We focused our analysis on the 54 subjects with more than 100 statements:
+We focused our analysis on the 54 subjects, each with more than 100 statements:

 ![subjects](assets/subjects.png){: .center-image }

-The economy and the health-care are the most represented subjects in the dataset.
-As noticed from the language analysis, health-care and medicare are the subjects with the largest proportion of lies:
+The economy and the health care are the most commonly used subjects in the dataset.
+As noticed from the language analysis, health care and Medicare are the subjects with the largest proportion of lies:

 ![subjectsnorm](assets/subjects_normalized.png){: .center-image }